jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 situations where there's only a single router or server serving a particular route, area, or function.
 Current routers and switches exhibit limited potential dynamic scaling because the focus is on high performance and a stable connectivity.
 Yet, technology does evolve, and e.g. Energy-Efficient Ethernet (EEE) is a good example of a networking-level specification to lower energy consumption in idle mode.
 EEE has limited impact on a network that has continuous traffic.

+Resiliency can be implemented within a single routers, e.g. as a backup power supply, between routers and switches as multiple links between the same nodes, having different links between two end points, overlapping cellular coverage, etc. All these necessarily add more hardware to provide the same exact service.
+Some of that hardware can be fully operational at all times and used to serve the traffic, while other links may be in hot or cold standby depending on the use case.

+In cellular networks, wireless coverage is typically built with significant overlapping coverage.
+Demand and business reasons dictate the design of the coverage, and regulations might dictate how reliable the cellular service should be.
+There is extensive work world-wide to optimize the operation of this overlapping coverage, e.g. by sleeping some sites at night time when traffic volumes are low.
+A cellular basestation site can consume anything from a few kWh to ten or more kWh per provider.
 Modern cellular base stations do implement numerous features to scale the energy consumption.
-A future revision of this draft will list such features.
 In general, a cellular base stations have a base energy consumption and traffic-dependent consumption, a somewhat similar behavior we can see in modern CPUs.

 On the network level, most large systems have significant amount of redundancy and spare capacity.
 Where such capacity can be turned on or off to match the